 Now keep in mind, I don’t think I have a hypothalamic hamartoma but I suspect that inflammation in that area of my brain is causing some (not all) of these same symptoms seen in those with that particular tumor.

 I have horrible cognitive issues (aka “brain fog”) and my memory is shot.
 My moods were all over the place before my dx and rx.
-I had fainting and “grand mal” seizures as a child which began around age 9 or 10 months…
+I had fainting and “grand mal” seizures as a child which began around age 9 months…

 These seizures begin in infancy in 1 out of 3 children.
 The average age when gelastic seizures start is around 10 months.

 …and while I “outgrew” them at around 5 or 6, I had auras and absence seizures as a teen and adult and in the last few years the fainting and tonic clonic seizures have returned (boo!).

 My body temperature is low, I have skipping heart beats and I always get super thirsty right before a seizure.
 All of these are controlled by the hypothalamus.